 - Planning to have a campfire?
 Remember to follow campfire rules and restrictions and check for a campfire ban before you leave

-soak in hot springs
+Soak in one of British Columbia’s hot springs

 - A day trip to Hot Springs Cove on the Pacific Coast is a great add-on for those on a Tofino or Ucluelet getaway